 The retreat program is our ultimate Adirondack photography experience; a classic artist's retreat for experienced photographers who want to immerse themselves in their craft.
 This is a time when all of your attention can be put toward realizing your vision and sharing the fruits of your creativity.
 As a participant you will be challenged to create a body of work based on your experiences during the week and share your results with the group.
 (We will be printing some of your work for display in the retreat space.)
 You will also assist in guiding your fellow participants toward their goals through your supportive suggestions and insights.
 You will be photographing a variety of Adirondack landscapes chosen for their diverse possibilities — scenic mountains, woods, and waters that make the Adirondacks so distinctive.
 Your activities will be planned to take advantage of all the little things that make the Adirondacks unique in the pantheon of American wild places.

 Mark will play dual roles during the week: guide and participant.
 As a guide he has created activities and exercises designed to inspire and challenge you.
 He will also lead all field trips, discussions and critique sessions.
 As a participant he will be shooting along with you, sharing his work, and taking part in all creative activities.
-At the end of the retreat he will assemble a representative selection of participants work into an e-book, which everyone will take home as a memento of their experience.
+After the retreat he will assemble a representative selection of participants work into an e-book, as a memento of their experience.